 - Hamilton Island: take a boat over to Hamilton Island and spend the day exploring this pretty amazing island.
-Most of the car-free island is covered in stunning bushland, and the coast is surrounded by colorful coral reefs.
-You can opt to take one of many tours that offers up-close sightings of koalas, kangaroos, wallabies, and kookaburras.
+Most of the car-free island is covered in stunning bushland, and the coast is surrounded by colourful coral reefs.
+You can opt to take one of many tours that offer up-close sightings of koalas, kangaroos, wallabies, and kookaburras.
 Or opted to go for a hike, walking trails lead up to Passage Peak in the east, with views of the surrounding islands.

 - Whitehaven Beach: It is a pristine, award-winning beach on Whitsunday Islands, the largest of the 74 islands in the Whitsundays.
 Whitehaven’s sand is made up of 99% silica sands and is the purest in the world

-- Walk to Coral Beach: Walkthrough beautiful coastal forest to a secluded coral beach on a half-day bushwalk.
+- Walk to Coral Beach: Walkthrough beautiful coastal forest to a secluded coral beach on a half-day bush walk.
 Relax on the beach, or continue to a viewpoint for incredible panoramas of the Whitsunday Islands.
 Stop at Shute Harbor Lookout for spectacular views of the area.

 - Conway National Park: Explore Australia’s stunning ancient tropical rainforest!
 This park is a coastal park with rainforest-clad hills, secluded beaches and panoramic outlooks over the scenic Whitsunday area!
 You can either venture over yourself or go on a guided tour.

 |Pack some insect repellent – Airlie beach is absolutely amazing! but unfortunately, the area is loaded with nasty mosquitoes that would love nothing more than to suck your blood and leaving you itch’n and scratch’n.|